They say eyes are windows into the soul.

 A recent study gave this test to about 90000 people who had just taken a 23andMe genetic test and had agreed for their data to be used, as well as about 1500 Australian twins.
 The researchers were looking for genes that reliably predicted people’s ability to perform well on that test.

-The single greatest genetic factor in someone’s performance on the test turns out to be whether they have one or two copies of an X chromosome.
+The single greatest genetic factor in someone’s performance on the test turns out to be whether they have one or two copies of the X chromosome.
 Women consistently (and statistically significantly) do better than men on this test.

 We already kind of knew that, but this study was also able to identify one change in the genetic code that is significantly correlated with better performance on the Eyes Test in women.
 That single change (also known as a SNP: Single Nucleotide Polymorphism) is on chromosome 3, near a gene called LRRN1, which we think might be involved in brain development.